MA in Indigenous Studies

 Graduate Studies Online Application

-Applicants are required to complete the Graduate Studies Online Application and will be informed when the portal opens and submit the required documents listed above to complete the application.
+Applicants are required to complete the Graduate Studies Online Application and submit the required documents listed above to complete the application.
+Review the School of Graduate Studies website for complete information regarding the application process.

 Application Deadline